NeilDev1976/portfolio-site/README.md

 ---

-## Contributing
-This is a personal portfolio project.
-If you want to suggest improvements or send fixes, feel free to open an issue or a pull request.
-For significant changes, please discuss via issues first.

----

 ## License
 This project is licensed under the **MIT License** — see `LICENSE` for details.

 ---

 ## Contact
-Your Name — your.email@example.com
+Your Name — Neil Surridge
-Portfolio: _your-portfolio-url_
+Portfolio: coming soon!
-GitHub: _your-github-username_
+GitHub: NeilDev1976